Orthoptera Recording

 You can download a sheet describing six common species pdfhere1.77 MB03/01/2013, 14:53.

-Several important works are out of print at the time of writing.
-However, you can still obtain the excellent, 8-page Field Studies Council leaflet, Guide to British Grasshoppers and Allied Insects, ISBN 9781851538645, which covers fifty species of grasshoppers, crickets, bush crickets, ground hoppers, cockroaches, earwigs and stick insects, and includes a key.
+The Guide to British Grasshoppers and Allied Insects, ISBN 9781851538645, is an excellent, 8-page Field Studies Council leaflet which covers fifty species of grasshoppers, crickets, bush crickets, ground hoppers, cockroaches, earwigs and stick insects, and includes a key.

 A larger work, covering identification, habitat, behaviour and much more is The Grasshoppers and Allied Insects of Great Britain and Ireland, by JA Marshall, ECM Haes and D Ovenden, ISBN 0946589364.
 Although this is long out of print and is slightly dated by recent changes in Britain's Orthopteran fauna, it is well worth having and second-hand copies are available.